dotenv-vault

 Example:

-$ npx dotenv-vault decrypt dotenv://:key_1234@dotenv.org/vault/.env.vault?environment=development
+$ npx dotenv-vault@latest decrypt dotenv://:key_1234@dotenv.org/vault/.env.vault?environment=development

 ARGUMENTS